Canon 5D vs Nikon D7200

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the 5D and the D7200 have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Nikon D7200 Manual.
+Further information on the features and operation of the 5D and D7200 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Nikon D7200 Manual.